 Ward 9 city council member Ken Conwell, who grew up in the nearby Glenville community, said the 1967 Cleveland Summit brought pride to the neighborhood because those in attendance were speaking up on behalf of so many who were voiceless at the time.

 To this day, “this picture is in every beauty shop and barber shop in the Glenville community,” Conwell said.

-As part of the week-long series of community outreach events in Cleveland, leaders from both the NBA and Northeast Ohio united Friday to pay tribute to the monumental gathering in the city's history.
-A historical marker will be placed in front of what is now the home of the American Cancer Society at 10501 Euclid Avenue, which is the former site of the Negro Industrial Building, which hosted the original Cleveland Summit 55 years ago.
+As part of the week-long community outreach events in Cleveland, leaders from the NBA and Northeast Ohio united Friday to pay tribute to the monumental gathering in the city’s history.
+A historical marker will be placed in front of what is now the home of the American Cancer Society at 10501 Euclid Avenue, the former site of the Negro Industrial Building, which hosted the original Cleveland Summit 55 years ago.
 For the rest of time, those 12 names of those courageous Black men are now etched in a black monument embedded in the ground along Euclid Avenue on the city’s East Side, a symbol of their strength and what they stood for.